 When you have a clear idea of what your business is about and who your target customer is, then and only then, come up with a business name.

-First, go on a domain checker such as GoDaddy.
+✅ First, go on a domain name checker such as this one.
 Ideally, you want the version for your target market.
 For example, if you’re based in the UK, get the “.co.uk” extension.
 If you think you might sell overseas in the future, you also need the .com.

 I always try to get both.